‘Antifa hunter’ gets 3 years for online racist threats

 The FBI notified Gathers of McMahon’s threats.
 Instead of kicking off his campaign at a January 2019 event, Gathers announced he wouldn’t run for office.
 “Hail Victory!”
 McMahon wrote in response.

-On Monday, Gathers told McMahon that he prays he may find a way to forgive him some day.

-“But today is not that day,” Gathers added.
-“I despise all that you and others like you represent.”

-After McMahon’s arrest, the North Carolina woman called federal prosecutors to report that he had threatened her and her daughter, a severely autistic minor, over Facebook and tried to extort personal information from her about another counterprotester.
+After McMahon’s arrest, a woman from North Carolina called federal prosecutors to report that he had threatened her and her daughter, a severely autistic minor, over Facebook and tried to extort personal information from her about another counterprotester.

-The woman said McMahon sent her hundreds of threatening messages, including some detailing how he would sexually assault her daughter.
-He posted the girl’s photo on a racist social media platform, she added.
-He also did a Google search for the term “sex with autistic girls” a day before his arrest, according to a court filing.

-“Only a deeply disturbed individual would do this, a monster,” the woman wrote.
-“I will never feel completely safe about my child again.”
+McMahon threatened to sexually assault the woman’s daughter “all in the service of his self-assigned ‘mission’ to hunt down and silence anyone who spoke out against white supremacy,” prosecutors wrote in a court filing.

+“The defendant’s conduct is reprehensible, and it served a despicable purpose.
+And in the process, his victims suffered real harm,” they added.

 Prosecutors say the contents of McMahon’s computer revealed his obsession with racially motivated violence and hatred of Black people, including images of white supremacist James Fields plowing his car into a crowd of Charlottesville counterprotesters, killing a woman.